a79lee/Alvin-Portfolio/_posts/2017-07-02-finalguardian.md

 excerpt_separator: <!--more-->
 ---

 A 2D, narrative driven, punch out style game created in Unity for Rita Orji's research into youth binge drinking. <!--more--> The game mixes JRPG style dialogue sequences with combat sequences.
 The narrative explores the effects of drinking on a person's psyche and social life, and changes based on how often the player drinks throughout the course of the game.
-When a player drinks during the combat sequences, they get armor that reduces the demon's damage.
+When a player drinks during the combat sequences, the player gains armor which reduces the demon's damage.
 The combat gameplay is similar to punch out, where players use attacks/dodges to defeat enemies.
 I functioned both as a designer and programmer for team.

 <img class="image_med" src="{{ site.baseurl }}/images/FinalGuardian/FinalGuardianDialog.png?raw=true" title="Dialog Sequence" alt="Dialog Sequence">